HelenLangers/CC_MERN_habit_tracker_project/BRIEF-GOALS.md

 # Extensions
+* Add a 'next page' to the search results
 * Be able to add a recipe to a favourite recipe list for later use
 * Split total meals into a daily meal list